-Attorney of absent executor 37.
+37. Attorney of absent executor

 Where any executor is absent from Zambia, and there is no other executor within Zambia willing to act, letters of administration may be granted to a lawfully constituted attorney of the executor, ordinarily resident within Zambia, limited until the absent executor obtains probate for himself, and in the meantime to any purpose to which the attorney's authority is limited.

-Attorney

-of person

-entitled to

-letters of
+38. Attorney of person entitled to letters of administration

-administration

-38. Where any person, to whom letters of administration might be granted under section thirty-six, is absent from Zambia, letters of administration may be granted to his lawfully constituted attorney ordinarily resident in Zambia, limited in the manner provided in section thirty-seven.
+Where any person, to whom letters of administration might be granted under section thirty-six, is absent from Zambia, letters of administration may be granted to his lawfully constituted attorney ordinarily resident in Zambia, limited in the manner provided in section thirty-seven.

-Codicil propounded after letters of administration
+39. Codicil propounded after letters of administration

-39. Section thirty-three shall apply in the case of a grant of letters of administration in like manner as it applies in the case of a grant of probate.
+Section thirty-three shall apply in the case of a grant of letters of administration in like manner as it applies in the case of a grant of probate.

-Appointment of administrator pending litigation 40.
+40. Appointment of administrator pending litigation

 Pending the determination of any proceedings touching the validity of the will of a deceased person or for obtaining or revoking any probate or any grant of letters of administration, the court may appoint an administrator of the estate of that deceased person, who shall have all the rights and powers of a general administrator other than the right of distributing the estate, and every such administrator shall be subject to immediate control of the court and shall act under its direction.

-Trust property
+41. Trust property

-41. Where a person dies leaving property of which he was the sole or surviving trustee, or in which he had no beneficial interest on his own account and leaves no executor, or one who is unable or unwilling to act as such, letters of administration limited to that property may be granted to the beneficiary, or to some other person on his behalf.
+Where a person dies leaving property of which he was the sole or surviving trustee, or in which he had no beneficial interest on his own account and leaves no executor, or one who is unable or unwilling to act as such, letters of administration limited to that property may be granted to the beneficiary, or to some other person on his behalf.

-Grants with exception 42.
+42. Grants with exception

 Whenever the nature of the case requires that an exception be made, probate or letters of administration shall be granted subject to such exception.

-Grants of excepted part
+43. Grants of excepted part

-43. Whenever a grant with exception of probate or letters of administration has been made, further grant may be made of the part of the estate so excepted.
+Whenever a grant with exception of probate or letters of administration has been made, further grant may be made of the part of the estate so excepted.

-Effect of grant of letters of administration or probate
+44. Effect of grant of letters of administration or probate

-- 44. (1) Subject to all such limitations and exceptions contained in a grant of probate or letters of administration, probate and letters of administration entitle the personal representative to all rights belonging to the deceased as if the administration had been granted at the moment after his death. - (2) Probate and letters of administration have effect over all the property of the deceased throughout Zambia and shall- - (a) be conclusive against all debtors of the deceased and all persons holding inheritable property of the deceased;
+- (1) Subject to all such limitations and exceptions contained in a grant of probate or letters of administration, probate and letters of administration entitle the personal representative to all rights belonging to the deceased as if the administration had been granted at the moment after his death. - (2) Probate and letters of administration have effect over all the property of the deceased throughout Zambia and shall- - (a) be conclusive against all debtors of the deceased and all persons holding inheritable property of the deceased; - (b) afford full indemnity to all debtors paying their debts, and all persons delivering up that property to the persons to whom probate or letters of administration have been granted.

-Duties and

-powers of
+45. Duties and powers of personal representative

-personal representa-

-time